bekiblue/gumroad_to_chartmogul_syncer/README.md

 ## Prerequisites
 Before running the scripts, ensure that the following prerequisites are met:
 - Access Tokens:
-   -Obtain access tokens for Gumroad and the ChartMogul API key.
+   - Obtain access tokens for Gumroad and the ChartMogul API key.
 - Python Environment:
    - Make sure you have a Python environment set up with the necessary dependencies.